gruntwork-io/docs/docs/guides/stay-up-to-date/cis/cis-1.3.0/index.md

----
-pagination_label: Update to CIS AWS Foundations Benchmark 1.3.0
+# Update to CIS AWS Foundations Benchmark 1.3.0
----

-# What you’ll learn in this guide

 This guide will walk you through how to update from version 1.2.0 to version 1.3.0 of the CIS AWS Foundations Benchmark.
 If your infrastructure is already compliant with the Benchmark's version 1.2.0, and you are looking to upgrade to v1.3.0,